ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 This handler activates only in WalletState, expecting a valid wallet address.

 Consider the next handler.
-First, we check if the message contains a wallet address with a valid length using `len(message.text) == 48`.
-After that, we use `api.detect_address` function to check if the address is valid.
-This function also returns "Correct" address, which is stored in the database.
+It may seem complex, but it isn’t.
+First, we verify whether the message contains a wallet address of the correct length using `len(message.text) == 48`.
+Then, we call the `api.detect_address` function to validate the address.
+This function also returns the standardized *correct* address, which is stored in the database.

 After that, we get the air type from FSMContext using `await state.get_data()` and store it in  `user_data` variable.